Skip to main content

 Aerospike Lists are an abstract data type with two concrete subtypes - Unordered List and Ordered List.
 Both types of list share the same API and can be cast between each other with the set_order() operation.

 A list can store scalar data types or contain nested list or Map elements.
-List operations are optimal for manipulating lists directly on the Aerospike database.
+List commands are optimal for manipulating lists directly on the Aerospike database.

 List terminologyโ€‹